 What is plagiarism?

 Since it is a serious violation of intellectual integrity, plagiarism harms the reputation of the university as well as the individual.
+It is an academic integrity violation and is subject to Office of Student Conduct and Conflict Resolution (OSCCR) review.

 See concrete examples here: Plagiarism: what it is and how to avoid it.
 (Indiana University)